evolbioinfo/booster-web/webapp/templates/help.md

 Please note that if a multiple alignment file is provided, no tree file will be taken into account.

-Clicking the "run" button will launch the selected analysis, and will take you to a result page, with the following steps:
+Clicking the "run" button will launch the selected analysis, and will redirect you to a result page, with the following steps:

 1. The analysis will be first pending, waiting for available resources;
 2. Then, as soon as the analysis is running, you will be redirected to a waiting page;
-3. After 5 days, the analysis is "timedout".
-If you want to analyze a large number of large bootstrap trees, we advise to do it through [command-line](#commandline);
-4. Once the analysis is done, the result page shows the following panels:
+3. Once the analysis is done, the result page shows the following panels:
     1. Informations about the run (identifier, start/end time, number of bootstrap trees analyzed, and output message);
     2. Links to download the results:
-	   1. Alignment file (only for whole phylogenetic analysis);
-	   2. Tree with FBP (classical) supports;
+	   1. Tree with FBP (classical) supports;
 	   2. Tree with TBE (transfer bootstrap) normalized supports (download newick format or upload to iTOL);
-	   3. Tree with branch labels formatted as following: "Branch ID|Average transfer Distance|Depth" (download newick format or upload to iTOL);
+	   3. Tree with branch labels formatted as following: "Branch ID|Average transfer Distance|Size of the light side" (download newick format or upload to iTOL);
 	   4. Booster log file with 2 parts:
-		  1. Transfer score per taxa (2 columns, "Taxon : Transfer Score");
+		  1. Instability score of every taxon (2 columns, "Taxon : Transfer Score");
-		  2. Most transfered taxa per branch (4 columns: Branch Id\tp\tAverage distance\tsemicolumn separated list of most transfered taxa with their respective transfer index)
+		  2. Highly transfered taxa per branch (4 columns: Branch Id, Size of the light side, Average distance, and semicolumn separated list of highly transfered taxa with their respective instability score);
     3. Tree visualizer that highlights branches with a support (FBP or TBE) greater than the cutoff given by the slider.

 ## Generating reference and bootstrap trees

-If you want to generate reference and bootstrap trees via other means, you can do it using the following commands:
+If you want to generate reference and bootstrap trees via other means, you can do it using the following commands (example with 100 bootstrap replicates):

 * PhyML: Input file: alignment, Phylip format
 ```bash